etexaco123/CV-4-reciepts/README.md

 ![Alt](https://github.com/etexaco123/Klippa-ML-Assesment/blob/main/output/output_image.png)

 ## OCR features
-The OCR was implemented by using the REST API features to call the Google Vison API from your google cloud account. **Note** you have to have a google console account and enable billing and generate you API key which is in json format to use this feature.
+The OCR was implemented by using the REST API features to call the Google Vison API from your google cloud account. **Note** you have to have a google console account and enable billing and generate your API key which is in json format to use this feature.
 This can be found in the "ocr.py" file
 - My file is intrested in only the description field of the API

-## Extra features using Flask framework
+## Working on extra features using Flask framework
 The goal is to enable the images uploadable to the model to output the test image and its predicted bounding box

 To run the app you can use